ShubhamGitHub528/Advanced-Physical-Design-Using-OpenLane-Sky130/README.md

 ## DAY 3 : Design Library Cell using magic and ngspice
+*In This section I have used my colleuge (Prutvi) github repo for referance.*
 ### Inverter

 A **CMOS inverter**, short for Complementary Metal-Oxide-Semiconductor inverter, is a fundamental digital electronic circuit that performs the basic logical operation of inversion.
 In other words, it takes an input signal and produces an output signal that is the logical complement of the input.
 If the input is high (logic 1), the output will be low (logic 0), and vice versa.